dceoy/jader-phv-adhoc/main.md

 ##### Description of the analyzed case reports

-187,181 unique cases which were reported from January 2010 to March 2015 and had available records about age and sex were analyzed, where 4,952 drug generic name and 6,151 PTs under 1,377 HLTs were reported.
+204,472 unique cases were reported from January 2010 to March 2015, and 187,181 of these had available records about age and sex, which were analyzed.
+In the data, 4,952 drug generic name and 6,151 PTs under 1,377 HLTs were reported.
 DPP-4 inhibitors were in 7,265 cases and GLP-1 agonists were in 451 cases.
-The counts of the cases with hypoglycemic drugs by each quarterly period were described in Figure 1.
+Figure 1 denotes the counts of the cases with hypoglycemic drugs by each quarterly period.
-Although cases with other hypoglycemic drugs were increasing, cases with DPP-4 inhibitors were increasing markedly.
+Although cases with other hypoglycemic drugs were prone to increase, cases with DPP-4 inhibitors were increasing markedly.

 ##### The mixed effects logistic regressions

 1,430 PTs under 735 HLTs were reported in the cases with incretin-based drugs.
 In the Fisher's exact tests, 106 of the 735 HLTs were significantly associated with any incretin-based drug by two-sided p-value < 0.01 and OR > 1.
 In the mixed effects logistic regressions, 33 of the 106 HLTs were significantly associated with DPP-4 inhibitors or GLP-1 agonists by 99 % CI (Table 1).
-ORs with 99 % CIs for the significant combinations between HLTs and DPP-4 inhibitors or GLP-1 agonists were described in Figure 2.
+Figure 2 denotes ORs with 99 % CIs for the significant combinations between HLTs and DPP-4 inhibitors or GLP-1 agonists.
 The following HLTs were remarkably associated.
-With DPP-4 inhibitors:  Pancreatic disorders NEC (OR 18.65; 99 % CI 2.09-166.25), Acute and chronic pancreatitis (8.65; 5.76-12.98), Skin autoimmune disorders NEC (6.87; 2.13-22.19), and so on.
+With DPP-4 inhibitors: Pancreatic disorders NEC (OR 18.65; 99 % CI 2.09-166.25), Acute and chronic pancreatitis (8.65; 5.76-12.98), etc.
-With GLP-1 agonists: Thyroid neoplasms (87.25; 6.64-1146.27), Cystic pancreatic disorders (61.32; 1.69-2224.49), Pancreatic disorders NEC (37.98; 5.56-259.52), and so on.
+With GLP-1 agonists: Thyroid neoplasms (87.25; 6.64-1146.27), Cystic pancreatic disorders (61.32; 1.69-2224.49), etc.
 "NEC" in MedDRA terms is the abbreviation of "Not Elsewhere Classified" to denote groupings of miscellaneous terms.

 ##### AIC comparison between the models with or without the random effect

-The comparison between the model with the random effect (mixed model) and the model without the random effect (fixed model) was described in Figure 3.
+Figure 3 describes the comparison between the model with the random effect (mixed model) and the model without the random effect (fixed model).
 In 604 of the 735 HLTs reported along with incretin-based drugs, AIC of the models were calculated normally.
 Of the 604 HLTs, 302 favored the mixed model and the other favored the fixed model.
 Each medians of the total case counts among these two groups were 264 and 83.